hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 * It improves the effectiveness of update delta compression.
 * It reduces download sizes by deleting libraries meant for other operating systems or CPU architectures.

-Therefore your software should always attempt to load shared libraries by using `System.loadLibrary` first, before trying to extract native libraries from a JAR.
+Therefore, your software should always attempt to load shared libraries by using `System.loadLibrary` first, before trying to extract native libraries from a JAR.
 Alternatively you can use `System.load` in combination with the `java.home` system property but remember to add either `lib` on UNIX or `bin` on Windows.

 ## Modules

-Conveyor can use the Java Platform Module System (JPMS a.k.a Jigsaw).
+Conveyor can use the Java Platform Module System (JPMS a.k.a.
+Jigsaw).

 **Linked JVMs.** Conveyor always bundles a specialized JVM created using `jlink`.
-That's why Java 8 isn't supported (if you need support for Java 8 please get in touch).
+That's why Java 8 isn't supported (if you need support for Java 8 please [let us know](mailto:contact@hydraulic.software)).
 Linking is primarily a size and startup time optimization: it gets rid of parts of the JDK you don't need, and linked modules get incorporated into the single `modules` file which uses an more optimized format called "jimage".
 Classes can be loaded more quickly and take up less space when processed this way.
 You can use the `jimage` command line tool in any JDK to view the contents of a `modules` file.

 **Modular JARs.** Conveyor will link a JAR that provides a `module-info.class` into the bundled JVM as long as it doesn't depend on any auto-modules.
 As a consequence those JARs won't be found in the app data directory - only JARs on the classpath will be placed there.
 Conveyor always puts automatic modules (those that declare a module name in their manifest) as ordinary classpath JARs.
 At this time you cannot control whether modules are linked or placed on the classpath, except by pre-processing JARs to add or remove `module-info.class` files.
 So: Explicit modules are always put on the module path and linked, other JARs never are.